-Episode 274 is a linkshow.
-Per and James discuss two articles that have grabbed their attention – we feature articles about how designers should be aware of data privacy and laws, plus how causal loop diagrams are a useful tool for understanding.
+Episode 288 is a linkshow.
+Per and James discuss two articles that have grabbed their attention – we feature articles about the problems with, and the alternatives to, the term “users” plus the surprisingly complex world of emojis.

 Joe’s first book “Ends”, back in 2017 was focused on why we don’t do endings, and how that links into consumerism.
 Joe’s second book, “Endineering” is about how to actively design endings, a ‘how-to’ book for improving how products, services and consumer relationships end.

 Why don’t we just brainstorm that?
 Brainstorming as a tool for ideation has a number of drawbacks, but that doesn’t mean it can’t be useful.
 Design leader and leadership coach Christopher McCann joins us to discuss how we can improve our innovation processes, and hold better and more inclusive creative sessions.